scuben/dory/README.md

 to start dory with `dory up`)

-You will also need to set `VIRTUAL_PORT` if your server binds to something other than 80 inside its container.
+You will also need to set `VIRTUAL_PORT` if your server binds to something other than 80 inside its container (e.g. `VIRTUAL_PORT: 3000`).
 This will tell the nginx proxy which port to forward traffic to in your container.
 When accessing the server from outside of docker, you will still hit port 80 (such as with your web browser).

+If your back-end container uses HTTPS, then set `VIRTUAL_PROTO: https` to tell the nginx proxy to use https instead of the default http.

 Many people do this in their `docker-compose.yml` file: